Medical Policy: 07.01.65

-Treatment of focal articular cartilage lesions with autologous minced cartilage is considered investigational. (for example CAIS)
+Treatment of focal articular cartilage lesions with autologous minced cartilage is considered investigational (for example CAIS).

 Non-autologous mosaicplasty using resorbable synthetic bone filler materials (including but not limited to plugs and granules) to repair osteochondral defects of the knee or ankle is considered investigational. (for example PolyGraft, TruFit BGS Plugs or granules)

 Use of minced articular cartilage (whether synthetic, allograft or autograft) to repair osteochondral defects is considered investigational.
 Randomized trials that compare the outcomes of minced articular cartilage repair with standard methods have not been published.
 Clinical studies are needed to establish the safety and outcome benefit of this technique over standard methods of cartilage repair.
-Minced cartilage is not FDA approved at this time.

 Hybrid technique of autologous chondrocyte implantation/osteochondral autograft transfer system (OATS) technique for the treatment of osteochondral defects is considered investigational.

 27416 Osteochondral autograft(s), knee, open (e.g., mosaicplasty) (includes harvesting of autograft[s])

 27899 Unlisted procedure, leg or ankle